techiediaries/techiediaries/_posts/2020/react/2019-11-16-react-apollo-hooks-testing-usequery-with-refetch-and-mockedprovider-example.md

 - Using the query method,
 - Using the `useQuery` React hook

-The `useQuery` React hook allows you to pass a GraphQL query and will take care of fetching the data automatically.
+The `useQuery` React hook allows you to pass a GraphQL query and will take care of [fetching the data](https://www.techiediaries.com/react-axios/). automatically.

 Please note that the useQuery hook is not a built-in React hook such as `useState` or `useEffect` hooks but a custom hook provided by the `@apollo/react-hooks package`